 Changes to the BBC Music website

-It will continue to be the place to find the best music content from across the BBC, including coverage from festivals and events across all of the radio networks.
-But, in the first half of this year, music audio and video content will have their own, dedicated homes and some functionality available here will no longer be supported.
+It continues to be the place to find the best music content from across the BBC, including coverage from festivals and events across all of the radio networks.
+But music audio and video content now have dedicated homes and some functionality previously available here is no longer supported.